Firearm Prohibitions for People Convicted of Domestic Violence Misdemeanors

 - Violation of the provisions of a protection order or no-contact order restraining the person or excluding the person from a residence.1

-Washington also prohibits possession of a firearm by anyone who has been convicted or found not guilty by reason of insanity of harassment when committed by one family or household member against another on or after June 7, 2018.2
+Washington also prohibits possession of a firearm by anyone who has been convicted or found not guilty by reason of insanity of harassment when committed by one family or household member or intimate partner against another on or after June 7, 2018.2

 - Adult persons related by blood or marriage;

-- Persons who have a biological or legal parent-child relationship, including stepparents and stepchildren and grandparents and grandchildren.3
+- Persons who have a biological or legal parent-child relationship, including stepparents and stepchildren and grandparents and grandchildren.

-Firearm Prohibitions for Persons Subject to Domestic Violence Restraining/Protective Orders and Surrender of Firearms When Domestic Violence Restraining/Protective Orders Are Issued
+Firearm Prohibitions for People Subject to Domestic Violence Restraining/Protective Orders

-Washington enacted a law in 2014 that mirrors federal law by prohibiting gun possession by anyone subject to a protective order (domestic violence, stalking, harassment, and others).4 The protective order must have been issued after a noticed hearing and it must restrain the person from harassing, stalking or threatening a person protected by the order or child of the protected person or restrained person) and the person must represent a credible threat to the safety of the intimate partner or child.5
+Washington enacted a law in 2014 that mirrors federal law by prohibiting gun possession by anyone subject to a protective order (domestic violence, stalking, harassment, and others).5 The protective order must have been issued after a noticed hearing and it must restrain the person from harassing, stalking or threatening a person protected by the order or child of the protected person or restrained person and the person must represent a credible threat to the safety of the intimate partner or child.6

-The 2014 law also requires the court issuing the protective order to prohibit the restrained individual from purchasing or possessing firearms or a concealed carry license and require the restrained person to surrender any firearms or concealed carry licenses in his or her possession.6 The individual must file a proof of surrender with the court.7
+The 2014 law also requires the court issuing the protective order to prohibit the restrained individual from purchasing or possessing firearms or a concealed carry license and require the restrained person to surrender any firearms or concealed carry licenses in his or her possession.7 The individual must file a proof of surrender with the court.8

 An older provision of Washington law provides that, if a protective or restraining order states that the possession of a firearm or other dangerous weapon by any party presents a serious and imminent threat to public health or safety or the health or safety of any individual, the court may: